mickeysh/aws-saas-fsxn-workshop/labs/lab0/lab04.md

 ## Infrastructure Overview
 Out EKS clusters, FSxN clusters and all netwroking parts (VPCs, Subnets, NAT Gateways etc.) you see in the diagram below were all installed in Lab 0.
-In this lab we will focus on creating a new tenant on our production cluster and undertand how to create the storage latyer seperation between the different tenants in our EKS cluster.

 ![infrastructure architecture](architecture.png)